alexanderlarsen/Saneject/README.md

 The `GlobalBindingBuilder<TComponent>` is a locator API identical to [Component locators](#component-locators), but with two important differences:

 - **No qualifiers** (`ToId`, `ToTarget`, `ToMember`): Global bindings are not injected into specific targets.
 Instead, they are stored in a `SceneGlobalContainer` (a scene object) and then promoted to the global scope at runtime.
-Because there is no injection target, qualifiers don’t apply.
+Because there is no injection target, qualifiers don't apply.
 - **No proxy binding (`.FromProxy()`)**: Proxies are already global by nature.
 They can be injected from any context and resolve their target from the global scope.
 Registering a proxy itself as a global would be redundant and potentially misleading, so this method is excluded.

 Just like `ComponentBindingBuilder<TComponent>`, locator methods on `GlobalBindingBuilder<TComponent>` still return a `ComponentFilterBuilder<TComponent>`, so you can filter candidate components with the usual filter methods (`WhereTagIs`, `WhereNameIs`, etc.).